hyperledger/fabric/docs/source/peers/peers.md

 and channels, you'll be able to see how multiple organizations come together to form a blockchain network.

+**Attention**: Hyperledger Fabric v2.4 introduces the optional Fabric Gateway and Gateway peer, which manages transaction proposals and endorsements on behalf of client applications.
+Read the [Fabric Gateway](../gateway.html) documentation for details on the Gateway peer and simplified SDKs.
+The legacy relationship between peers and organizations continues to apply, as discussed below.

 Blockchain networks are administered by a collection of organizations rather than a single organization.
-Peers are central to how this kind of distributed network is built because they are owned by --- and are the connection points to the network for --- these organizations.
+Peers are central to how this kind of distributed network is built because they are owned by&mdash;and are the connection points to the network for&mdash;these organizations.

 <a name="Peer8"></a>
 ![Peer8](./peers.diagram.8.png)